 Dummit Fradin senior attorney Clarke Dummit represented a client on a driver’s license restoration hearing at the DMV.
 Our client had his driver’s license revoked for many years because of over 8 DWIs.
 Last year he had a DMV hearing for which he hired a different attorney to represent him.
 But, after losing that hearing without knowing why (and having to wait a year for another hearing), he hired Clarke Dummit to handle it this time.

 A Team Effort

 At Dummit Fradin, we have a designated team that works together on these types of cases.
-Liz Rodriguez and Maria Saguilan are two highly experienced paralegals that form part of the DMV Hearings Team.
+Two highly experienced paralegals form part of the DMV Hearings Team.
 They put together all the required State and Local courthouse searches and FBI background checks.
 In the end, they had compiled a well-organized set of documents to submit for the second stage hearing.

 The Required Alcohol Assessment

 Before getting a hearing at the DMV, the client is required to get a new alcohol assessment from a local counseling agency.
 The assessment is a simple in-person interview with a licensed alcohol counselor.
 The agency then mails the assessment directly to the DMV Hearing Officer.
 We typically recommend that our clients use Twin City Counseling.
 This agency has been in business for over 20 years and does top-notch work.
 In this case, the client lived in High Point and couldn’t get to Winston-Salem, so he opted to use a local High Point counselor.
 This would end up being a key factor in our defense strategy.